-SMOOVE: Well, before I got into stand-up I used to be hip-hop dancer in a crew and my name was J Smoove and my partner was J Groove.
-So it was Groove and Smoove and then when I got into stand up I added a “B’ and I became JB Smoove (laughs).
-It’s a cool name for me though.
+SMOOVE: Well, before I got into stand-up, I used to be hip-hop dancer in a crew.
+My name was J Smoove, and my partner was J Groove.
+So it was Groove and Smoove, and when I got into stand-up, I added a “B’ and I became JB Smoove [laughs].
+It’s a cool name for me, though.

-EBONY: Well you have to admit when people hear your name they know who it is.
+EBONY: Well, you have to admit that when people hear your name, they know who it is.

 SMOOVE: It’s exactly that, man.
-We get like a six or seven page outline of the episode and we kind of fill the blanks in.
+We get like a six- or seven-page outline of the episode, and we kind of fill in the blanks.
 But it’s as comfortable as me and you are right now.
 We get in there and kind of stick to our characters.
-And by now I know what my character would say and what he wouldn’t and that way I stay on course all the time.
+And by now, I know what my character would say and what he wouldn’t, and that way I stay on course all the time.
 A lot of people get their outlines the day before, but I like to get to the set, go though the wardrobe, pick out something and just go.
 I don’t want to over think it.
-I don’t like to be over prepared.
+I don’t like to be over- prepared.

-EBONY: But I don’t think people understand just how hard improvising is.
-You have to think of what to say, but also listen to what the other person is saying and have to be at least the three steps ahead for what comes in response to that—and be funny all at the same time.
+EBONY: I don’t think people understand just how hard improvising is.
+You have to think of what to say, but you have to also listen to what the other person is saying and have to be at least the three steps ahead for what comes in response to that—and be funny all at the same time.
 It’s like a mental chess game.

 SMOOVE: I always tell young comedians if you walk up on that stage and grab that microphone, you’re halfway there.
-All have to do is channel yourself and talk about what you know about, so that when you walk off stage you’re always in character.
-If you want to go on stage and talk politics, do a funny spin on politics, then know what you’re talking about.
-And I think what it is about stand-up, is that immediate reaction that you get from audience.
-That’s the bug.
-That’s what gets people.
-But it has its ups and downs, it’s hard, but for those who do it well and love to do it, it’s amazing!
-But stand up is its own animal, man.
+All you have to do is channel yourself and talk about what you know about, so that when you walk off the stage you’re always in character.
+If you want to go onstage and talk politics, do a funny spin on politics, then know what you’re talking about.
+And I think what it is about stand-up is that immediate reaction you get from audience.
+That’s the bug; that’s what gets people.
+But it has its ups and downs, and it’s hard.
+For those who do it well and love to do it, it’s amazing!
+But stand-up is its own animal, man.
 It’s an amazing gift to have the gift of gab.
 To grab people and hold them just long enough to do what you’re doing.
 I love it!

 EBONY: Do you find that every audience has its own collective, distinct personality and you have to mold and shape your act to fit with that audience?

 SMOOVE: Yeah, every audience is different.
-I consider every show is different.
-You can come and see me three times, you’ll never see the same show.
+I consider every show different.
+You can come and see me three times, and you’ll never see the same show.
 I believe in performing for that particular audience.
-I don’t believe in being a robot on stage just repeating the same thing over and over again.
+I don’t believe in being a robot onstage just repeating the same thing over and over again.
 I like to get up there and make myself laugh, to be in the moment.
 I want to be able to react to it.
-If someone spills a drink I want to be able to react to it.
-If the lights go out in the club I want to be able to react to it.
-I want to be able to react to anything and everything because that is our moment.
+If someone spills a drink, I want to be able to react to it.
+If the lights go out in the club, I want to be able to react to it.
+I want to be able to react to anything and everything, because that is our moment.